Kinoma/KPR-examples/tutorials/projects/twin-lamps/twin-lamps.md

 Pins.invoke("/Relay/write",  this.state);
 ```

-The reference to the remote device's pins are stored in `main.remote`, but the rest of the call looks identical to the local sensor call.
+The reference to the remote device's pins is stored in `main.remote`, but the rest of the call looks identical to the local sensor call.

 ```
 this.remote.invoke("/Relay/write", this.state);